 Several individual states also allocate funds to purchasing food for emergencies.

 Israel – The 2022 Food Security Initiative included recognizing food rescue as an alternative to purchasing.
+The text of the tender defines “rescued food” and edible food with nutritional and health value that is saved from destruction, including agricultural produce that remains unpicked in the field or unsold in markets and shops, as well as agricultural produce that has aesthetic flaws or is misshapen.

-National goal for reducing food loss
+National goals for reducing food loss

-Setting a national goal for reducing food loss by 50% by 2030 in accordance with the UN's SDG's.
+Setting a national goal for reducing food loss by 50% by 2030 in accordance with the UN's SDG.

 The United States, Canada, most European countries and Australia have declared a goal of reducing food loss by 50% by 2030.

-Israel n official national goal for food loss reduction.
+Israel adopted the UN Sustainability goals, including a target for reducing food waste, in 2015.
+An official national goal for food loss reduction has not been established.

-has not established a
+-

 National strategy for food loss reduction

 Adopting a comprehensive national framework for reducing food loss along the entire supply chain.
-The strategy would dictate a clear comprehensive national policy for the purpose of reducing food loss as well as promoting and encouraging food rescue.
-It could include all of the policy tools listed above.
+The strategy would dictate a clear and comprehensive national policy for the purpose of reducing food loss as well as promoting and encouraging food rescue.
+It could include many of the policy tools discussed above.

 Australia – National Food Loss Strategy 2017